orbcode/orbuculum/README.md

 such as `orbfifo`.
 This creates a set of fifos or permanent files in a given directory containing the decoded streams which apps can exploit directly.
 It also has a few other tricks up it's sleeve like filewriter capability.
-It used to be integrated into `orbuculum` but seperating it out splits the trace interface from the user space utilities, this is another Good Thing(tm).
+It used to be integrated into `orbuculum` but seperating it out splits the trace interface from the user space utilities, this is a Good Thing(tm).

 A typical command line would be;